Think Summer: 1985 Alfa Romeo Spider Veloce – SOLD!

 One of the few Alfa Romeos that remains affordable to buy for most enthusiasts’ wallets is the classic Spider, also referred to as the Graduate (thanks, Dustin Hoffman.)
-The market for these is still pretty soft at the moment if we’re talking about the later cars, as this pretty 1985 Veloce listed here on Craigslist in Goose Creek, South Carolina, goes to show – it looks quite clean and is listed with an asking price of just $5,900.
+The market for these is still pretty soft at the moment if we’re talking about the later cars, as this pretty 1985 Veloce originally listed in December 2020 on Craigslist in Goose Creek, South Carolina, goes to show – it looks quite clean and is listed with an asking price of just $5,900.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has the Spider listed below the lowest valuation Hagerty offers, which is $7,900 for a “Fair” model.
-Summer may be over, but there’s no harm in thinking about sunny days and warm weather should you decide to reach out to the seller, who you can reach by email here.
-When you do, please remember to mention you saw the Spider featured here on GuysWithRides.com.

 Examples like this one are not particularly fast, but they carry the feeling of speed quite well due to the open air experience and roller skate-like proportions.
 The kammback rear end is a love-it-or-hate-it design; you either associate it with the Spider in a charming way, or find it offensive, especially considering the gorgeous proportions of the early Duettos.
 The good news is later models like this one have been cheap as chips for ages, and you can still buy a truly good car for very short money.
 This example presents well with what appears to be rust-free bodywork and an interior that is far better than you’d expect on a car where the roof goes down.
 The Spider was always known for having a robust soft top design, so if it’s been looked after, there’s no reason the top shouldn’t be up when the car isn’t in use to limit the potential for sun damage.
 Summer may feel like a distant memory, but what better way to remember than to pick up a drop top when demand is low?
 Good luck with the purchase if you decide to add this Spider to your garage.